TSS Certification Process - TSB 2000 Standard

 environment.

-continuing education material annually to maintain the TSS certification
+approved continuing education material annually to maintain the TSS

 Membership in the Canadian Technical Security Professional

-Association (CTSPA) and participation in the Canadian Technical Security
+Association (CTSPA) TM and participation in the Canadian Technical Security

-Conference (CTSC) provide an excellent opportunity meet this
+Conference (CTSC) TM provide an excellent opportunity to

 requirement.